The CEMMethod

 Capability gaps

-Organizations hire consultants repeatedly for the same types of work because internal teams lack frameworks and judgment disciplines to tackle complex challenges independently.
+Organisations hire consultants repeatedly for the same types of work because internal teams lack frameworks and judgment disciplines to tackle complex challenges independently.

 Applications and Programmes